pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * "Every time that we let Brent fix something that none of can replicate, Brent gets a little smarter,nd the entire system gets dumber." pg 116
 *
 #### Chapter 11
+* Continued development of CAB process
+* Need to limit work in the system
+* Color codeing change cards if they involve bottle neck
+* Work in Process (WIP) of IT work

 #### Chapter 12
+* Phoenix project deployment day
+* Inconsistent environments
+* IT working all hours
+* Database migration scripts failures
+* Impact to retail store POS's
+* Request to delay Phoenix launch
+* Credit card security failure

 ## Section 4: Chapters 13-16
 ### *Themes*
+* Business and IT need to work together
 ### *Key Takeaways*
+* IT exists to satisfy business requirements.
+  * Can't lways say no.
+* "Deciding what not to do is just as important as deciding what to do."
 ### *Discussion Questions*
 * As BI "developers" we need to be aware of what we get the ops people into.
+* Do we as IT have a good idea of how we prioritize business projects?

 #### Chapter 13
 * Phoenix deployment